yokawasa/event-gateway-on-kubernetes-azure/README.md

 ## Routing Events to Azure Functions

 In this section you will deploy the `echo` Function in Azure Functions used to test the event routing functionality of the Event Gateway.
+> Sample `echo` function that is used in this tutorial is not recommended for production as it lacks any form of security or authentication (authLevel is `anonymous`).

 ### Deploy echo function in Azure Function